insetavijit/AGAI.noteS9.Ground/PHP/APPLIED PRACTICE/Control Flow & Iteration/Switch-Match.spl.md

 |**Real-World Analogy**|Like a **reception desk** directing you to the correct department based on your ticket number.|

 ---

-Absolutely — here is a **final polished answer** for the topic:

----

 #### 02 Break & Fall-Through in `switch`

 ##### **What It Means**

 **Break and Fall-Through** control how execution flows inside a `switch` statement.
 When a case matches, execution will **continue into the next case** unless a `break` stops it — this automatic continuation is called **fall-through**.
 Using `break` intentionally stops execution after the matched case, ensuring clean, isolated logic.

----

 ##### **Fall-Through Example (execution continues)**

 ```php